reaktoro/reaktoro/docs/sphinx/tutorials/equilibrium/co2-solubility-nacl-brine.rst

 Reaktoro is a general-purpose chemical solver that avoids as much as possible presuming specific assumptions about your problems.
 Thus, you need to specify how your chemical system should be defined.
-This encompass the specification of all phases in the system as well as the chemical species that compose each phase.
+This encompasses the specification of all phases in the system as well as the chemical species that compose each phase.
 By using the ``ChemicalEditor`` class, you can conveniently achieve this as shown below: